NoraLoose/noraloose.github.io/_pages/index.md

 # About

-I am a Staff Scientist at [[C]Worthy](https://www.cworthy.org/), a small non-profit research organization focused on quantifying the efficiency and ecological impacts of ocean-based carbon dioxide removal (CDR).
+I am a Staff Scientist at [[C]Worthy](https://www.cworthy.org/), a small non-profit research organization dedicated to quantifying the efficiency and ecological impacts of ocean-based carbon dioxide removal (CDR).
-My work at [C]Worthy involves using ocean models like Oceananigans and ROMS-MARBL to study how ocean circulation influences CDR processes.
-Additionally, I develop software and machine learning tools to make ocean biogeochemical model simulations faster and reproducible.
+At [C]Worthy, I use ocean circulation models such as Oceananigans.jl and ROMS-MARBL to investigate how physical ocean processes influence CDR outcomes.
+My work focuses on developing faster and more efficient methods for running ocean biogeochemical simulations and performing CDR calculations.
+I also build open-source software tools to ensure these simulations are reproducible and accessible to the broader research and CDR communities.

 Before joining [C]Worthy, I worked with the [Ocean Transport and Eddy Energy Climate Process Team (CPT)](https://ocean-eddy-cpt.github.io/) and [M2LInES Team](https://m2lines.github.io/), where I studied ocean mesoscale eddy parameterizations in both projects.
 My research with the CPT focused on theoretical and numerical modeling approaches to embedding physical and energy constraints into ocean eddy parameterizations.